informalsystems/quartz/README.md

 `quartz-enclave-core` mirrors `quartz-contract-core`, in that its the enclave side of what happens on chain.
 Both have to manage a secure session.
-Where `quartz-contract-core` verifies attestionations, `quartz-enclave-core` produces them.
+Where `quartz-contract-core` verifies attestations, `quartz-enclave-core` produces them.
 But additionally, `quartz-enclave-core` must verify the state of the blockchain so that the enclave binary is restricted to only operate authorized commands.
 It does this via light-client verification.
 `quartz-enclave-core` does the following: